Honduran coffee farming partners | Higher Grounds Coffee

 After harvest, the fruit is submitted to a wet processing method where the coffee is depulped, and later placed in tanks where it gets fermented for over 36 hours.
 Any byproducts of this process, such as pulp, are reincorporated to the farm’s soil.
 Finally, the coffee gets laid out to dry under the sun in a protracted drying process.

 Over the last few years, COMSA has been experimenting with honey processing as well as natural/dry processed coffees, which have rendered excellent cup results when submitted to quality evaluation.
-In 2016, HG sourced honey-processed microlots from Miriam Elizabeth Perez, Melvin Alonso, Rodolfo Penalba, and Montgomery Melghem, all members of COMSA.
-We featured Miriam’s (Betty’s) and Melvin’s coffee on their own and blended the others with a community lot for a seasonal/limited espresso blend, Carino.
+We source microlots from various members of COMSA, featured some of them on their own and blending the others with a community lot for a seasonal/limited espresso blend, Carino.